Covid-19 coronavirus: Virus survives in the air for more than an hour

-Coronavirus can survive in the air for more than an hour, a senior government scientific adviser has warned, undermining the "back to work" push by ministers.
+Coronavirus can survive in the air for more than an hour, a senior UK government scientific adviser has warned, undermining the "back to work" push by British ministers.

 Her comments follow a change of position by the World Health Organisation (WHO), which last week acknowledged that so-called "aerosol" particles could be a route of transmission.

-The new stance threatens to hamper Boris Johnson's drive to revive the economy by encouraging people to return to their places of work and the high street.
+The new stance threatens to hamper British PM Boris Johnson's drive to revive the economy by encouraging people to return to their places of work and the high street.

 For months the Government has asked workers to operate from home, but on Friday the Prime Minister - pictured in a shop wearing a mask for the first time - said: "It's very important that people should be going back to work if they can now.